An Introduction to Concrete and its Strengths and Weaknesses

 Portland cement contains:

-The proportion of the individual components varies depending on the type of cement but C3SC_3S and C2SC_2S make up over 70% of Ordinary Portland Cement (OPC).
+The proportion of the individual components varies depending on the type of cement but and make up over 70% of Ordinary Portland Cement (OPC).
 The calcium silicate reacts with water during curing in a chemical reaction called hydration.

 There are also a number of cement replacements in common use today.
 These can be used to partially replace the cement content in a mix.
 Pulverised fuel ash (PFA) or fly ash and ground granulated furnace slag (GGBS) can be used as partial cement substitutes and have a number of advantages such as improving mix workability as well as being derived from waste products thereby improving the sustainability of the concrete.